Viewing Your Requests

 Best Practices

-During the 24-Hour Window
+During the Active Window

 - Check submissions regularly — Don’t wait until expiration